vuejs-jp/vuefes-2024/apps/web/app/content/en/privacy.md

 ## Collection of Personal Information

-This conference shall obtain personal information by legal and fair means, and shall not obtain personal information illegally against the user's will.
+This conference shall obtain personal information by legal and fair means, and shall not obtain personal information illegally against the User's will.

 The conference handles the following personal information of Users: